 In addition, there are permanent exhibitions of art works selected from the Sogetsu collection, such as the objects made by former Iemotos, framed pictures, hanging scrolls, and a bronze bust of Sofu Teshigahara by Tadayoshi Sato.

 The Japanese Room is open for public viewing except when it is closed for an event.
 Please contact us to check.

 Opening dates and hours: 9:30-17:30 on Mondays through Fridays, closed on Saturdays, Sundays, and holidays

 General Affairs Department, Sogetsu Foundation

-Sogetsu WEST will open on the first floor of the Hotel Emion KYOTO on Saturday, August 1st, 2020!
+Sogetsu WEST opened on the first floor of the Hotel Emion KYOTO on Saturday, August 1st, 2020.

 Sogetsu Ceramic Kiln

 The ceramic studio, surrounded by a rich natural environment, welcomes anyone or any group wishing to have the creative experience of making ikebana containers at a reasonable price.